petrveprek/obircs/README.md

 function receives one parameter - formatted text of the *scribo* log message to be output.
 The sink function has no return value.
 Its signature is `void callback(const char*)`.
 When custom *scribo* log message sink is provided, length of each message can be limited to a maximum length (`>=1`), be unlimited (`0`), or be left unspecified in which case it is also not limited.
 When custom sink is provided, messages are not flushed.
+Flushing, if desired, becomes responsibility of the custom callback function.
 ```c
 #define SCRIBO_INVOKE_CALLBACK <void function(const char*)> // Provide custom sink for *scribo* log messages
 #define SCRIBO_SET_MAX_LENGTH  <maximum log message length> // Specify maximum length of *scribo* log messages